rtpsug/rtpsug.github.io/_posts/usergroup/2019-05-11-Monthly-Roundup-May.md

 We're excited to have Microsoft MVP and Pluralsight author [Tim Warner](https://techtrainertim.com/) presenting for us once again on June 5th!
 You may remember Tim's excellent discussion of how to get started with VSCODE and his personal tips for how to get going without much effort.
 Tim is back with us in June to talk about a tool he has been using for a while now: PowerShell Pro Tools.

 The toolset is a suite of tools designed to help bring PowerShell language support to the development environment.
 You may not need to perform complex tasks such as convert C# to PowerShell, creating a GUI front-end for a PowerShell function or packaging your PowerShell module as an EXE or DLL very often.
-As a result, most people struggle when they need to do these types of tasks.
-[Adam Driscoll's PowerShell Pro Tools](https://poshtools.com/powershell-pro-tools/) is here to do those tasks for you.
+As a result, most people struggle when they need to do these types of tasks.[Adam Driscoll's PowerShell Pro Tools](https://poshtools.com/powershell-pro-tools/) is here to do those tasks for you.
 Tim will be walking us through how to use PowerShell Pro Tools in three environments: Visual Studio, Visual Studio Code, and the PowerShell console.

 ### Local Meeting (June 19th): Lightning Demos / Code Sharing